Last updated on March 18, 2025

 Golgari Guildgate | Illustration by Eytan Zana

-Golgari decks tend to focus on making big creatures out of little creatures and dredging the graveyard for the perfect beater.
-Expect of a lot of fetching, tutoring, and reanimation.
+Golgari decks dredge the graveyard for a good beater.
+Expect a lot of fetching, tutoring, and reanimation.

 Boros: RW